Risk Management Officer – Tony Boyle

 Legana Christian Church will ensure that child safety is a part of its overall risk management approach.

-Any staff member, volunteer or contractor who has grounds to suspect abusive activity must immediately inform their team leader and/or supervisor.
+Any staff member, volunteer or contractor who has grounds to suspect abusive activity must immediately inform their team leader.

-In situations where the supervisor is suspected of involvement in the activity, or if the person having the suspicion does not believe that the matter is being appropriately addressed or dealt with, the matter should be reported to the next highest level of supervision.
+In situations where their team leader is suspected of involvement in the activity, or if the person having the suspicion does not believe that the matter is being appropriately addressed or dealt with, the matter should be reported to the next responsible person.

-Leaders must report complaints of suspected abusive behaviour or misconduct to the Senior Pastor and also to any external regulatory body such as the police.
+Leaders must report complaints of suspected abusive behaviour or misconduct to the Senior Pastor.

 If it is alleged that a member of staff, contractor or a volunteer may have committed an offence or have breached Legana Christian Church’s policies or its Code of Conduct, the person concerned may be stood down (with pay, where applicable) while an investigation is conducted.

-If the investigation concludes that on the balance of probabilities an offence (or a breach of Legana Christian Church’s policies or Code of Conduct) has occurred, then disciplinary action may follow, including and up to termination of employment or cessation of engagement with the organisation.
-The findings of the investigation will also be reported to any external body as required.
+If the investigation concludes that on the balance of probabilities an offence (or a breach of Legana Christian Church’s policies or Code of Conduct) has occurred, then disciplinary action may follow, including and up to termination of employment or cessation of engagement with the Church.
+The findings of the investigation will also be reported to A2A and any external body as required.

 All personal information considered or recorded will respect the privacy of the individuals involved unless there is a risk to someone’s safety.
 Legana Christian Church will have safeguards and practices in place to ensure any personal information is protected.